Planning an event? Learn more about each location and get details about rentals, permits and recreational reservations.

 All beach park guests should practice social distancing and good hygiene protocols.
 Please note new rules:

-- No use of grills until further notice.
+- No use of grills and no cooking until further notice.

 - No community or large gatherings are allowed.
 Gatherings are limited to 10 people or less.

 - No organized or contact sports are allowed.

 - Tables will be spaced to allow for social distancing; please do not move tables.

 Lanai’s southern coast is home to Hulopoe Bay.
 Within walking distance from Manele Boat Harbor, the pristine shoreline and protected bay are great for snorkeling, swimming, sunbathing, camping and relaxing.
 Enjoy public use of the picnic tables, grills, restrooms and showers at Hulopoe Beach Park.

 ALL camping at Hulopoe Beach Park will not be allowed until further notice.

 Lanai residents may camp overnight in designated areas without a permit.
 Visitors to Lanai must make an overnight camping request and pay permit and camping fees, heeding blackout dates posted on this site.

 LANAI COMMUNITY POOL